Digital-Footprints-Lab/sql4transepi/README.md

 1. Copy the files in this repository to your machine, either through the [download](https://github.com/altanner/sql4transepi/archive/refs/heads/main.zip) link, or by cloning the repo:

 `git clone https://github.com/altanner/sql4transepi.git`
+and move into the repository folder:
+`cd sql4transepi`

 2. Install Postgres for the command line.
 You can follow a [instructions](https://www.postgresqltutorial.com/install-postgresql/) to do this here.
 There are guides for Linux, MacOS and Windows in that link.

-3. Create a database called "te_db" to receive the incoming data.
+3. Create a database called "TE_DB" to receive the incoming data.
 This can be done by running `createdb` (this is a postgres-installed command):

-`createdb te_db`
+`createdb TE_DB`

 If you get a `role does not exist` error, run this command to make yourself the owner of the database:

 `sudo -u postgres createuser --superuser $USER`

-4. Have Python >= 3.8 installed, and install the `requirements.txt` file to acquire the dependencies
+4. Have Python >= 3.8 installed, and create a fresh virtual environment.
+This command create a folder with clean Python binaries which we can then update to be streamlined for these scripts:

+`python -m venv ./venv`

+5. activate your clean Python with

+`source ./venv/bin/activate`

+(to leave this virtual environment, go `deactivate`)

+6. finally, install the `requirements.txt` file to get your libraries into this fresh Python

 `pip install -r requirements.txt`